-Traffic Signal Program Descriptions and Prioritization Scores
+Traffic Signals & Signs

-Number Name Description Justification Investment Type Cost Priority Score 1 SIGNAL AND SIGN UPGRADES (Program) Encompass upgrades of existing traffic control devices, including modifications to existing signals that lack a pedestrian feature, mast arms or related amenities.
-The project also includes the upgrade or replacement of signal equipment that is at the end of its useful life (50 years).
+No. Project Name Project Description Project Justification 1 TRAFFIC SIGNAL AND SIGN UPGRADES (Program) Encompass upgrades of existing traffic control devices, including modifications to existing signals that lack a pedestrian feature, mast arms or related amenities.
+The program also includes the upgrade This program will improve safety, reducing the number of injuries through improved traffic control (e.g., where pedestrian countdown signals and signal visibility Investment Type: Maintain or replacement of signal equipment that is at improvements are provided as part of a Cost (\$ thousands): \$310,000 the end of its useful life (50 years).
+The program signal modification effort).
+Priority Score: 55 anticipates upgrading 90 signals per year (full or partial upgrade) and 80 signal cabinets per year.
 Funded sign work in this category includes the graffiti program, where existing signs are replaced with signs that have higher reflectivity, and a coating that eases graffiti removal.
-This program will improve safety, reducing the number of injuries through improved traffic control (e.g., where pedestrian countdown signals and signal visibility improvements are provided as part of a signal modification effort).
-Maintain \$310,000,000 55 2 NEW SIGNALS & SIGNS (Program) Provides for installation of new traffic signals, signs, pavement markings and related traffic control hardware, with an emphasis on new locations.
-This program anticipates installing five new signals, and five new signal beacons per year and 1,250 new signs over 20 years.
-This project reduces vehicle delays, travel time and injuries by improved traffic control, often where STOP signs are inappropriate, i.e., due to traffic volumes, intersection configuration, and other such factors.
-Enhance \$47,500,000 49 3 SFGO (Program) This citywide intelligent transportation management system gathers and analyzes real-time information on current transit and auto traffic flow and congestion; responds to changes in roadway conditions; provides transit priority and emergency vehicle preemption; disseminates real-time traveler and parking information to the public; facilitates the management of special events; and enhances day-to-day parking and traffic operations.
+2 NEW TRAFFIC SIGNAL (Program) LS & SIGNS Provides for installation of new traffic signals, signs, pavement markings and related traffic control hardware, with an emphasis on new This project reduces vehicle delays, travel time and injuries by improved traffic control, often where STOP signs are inappropriate, i.e., due to traffic volumes, intersection configuration, and other such factors.
+Investment Type: Enhance locations.
+This program anticipates installing five Cost (\$ thousands): \$47,500 new signals, and five new signal beacons per year Priority Score: 49 and 1,250 new signs over 20 years.

+Traffic Signals & Signs \$463,580

+No .
+Project Name Project Description Project Justification 3 SFGO (Program) Investment Type: Cost (\$ thousands): Priority Score: Enhance \$106,080 47 This citywide intelligent transportation management system gathers and analyzes realtime information on current transit and auto traffic flow and congestion; responds to changes in roadway conditions; provides transit priority and emergency vehicle preemption; disseminates real-time traveler and parking information to the public; facilitates the management of special events; and enhances day-to-day parking and traffic operations.
 It will significantly improve obsolete and deteriorating traffic signal communications facilities, and will implement a number of Intelligent Transportation System (ITS) technologies.
 The SFgo Program will replace obsolete and deteriorating traffic signal communications facilities and provide real-time information on current transit and auto traffic to improve transit flow and reliability.

-Enhance \$106,080,000 47 Total \$463,580,000
+Transit Optimization & Expansion